 The code HiFUN the primary product of SandI, is a general purpose flow solver employing unstructured data based algorithms.
-Developed in the Department of Aerospace Engineering, Indian Institute of Science, the code is fine tuned to solve typical Aerospace applications and can be easily extended to solve certain flow problems encountered in automotive industries also.
-The code has been extensively used for solving a number of problems, over a wide range of Mach numbers, ranging from Airship aerodynamics to aerodynamics of Hypersonic vehicles.
+HiFUN is fine tuned to solve typical aerospace applications and certain flow problems encountered in automotive industries.
+The code has been extensively used for solving a number of problems, over a wide range of Mach numbers, ranging from airship aerodynamics to aerodynamics of hypersonic vehicles.

-The solver allows the use of four basic mesh elements, namely, hexahedron, tetrahedron, prism and pyramid, in combination.
+The solver allows the use of four basic mesh elements, namely, hex, tet, prism and pyramid, in combination.
 The adaptive capability of the solver, allowing for hanging nodes, results in arbitrary polyhedral volumes.

 Higher order spatial accuracy is achieved by using a linear reconstruction procedure based on either method of least squares or Green-Gauss procedure.
 Use of Venkatakrishnan limiter ensures monotonicity of the solution for high speed flows.

-The solver supports a number of numerical flux formulas, in addition to an option for the user to include his favorite flux formula.
+The solver supports a number of numerical flux formulas with a provision for the user to include his favorite flux formula.

 A positive viscous discretization ensures robustness of the flow solver even on grids with highly skewed cells.
 This is indeed an unique feature of this solver.

 The flow solver is equipped with an efficient algorithm to handle non conformal grids at an interface between two grid blocks.